 Hiking the JMT is hard, calorie-gobbling work.
 You’ll need a ton of calories to sustain your energy and health.
 That said, food is also an area where people tend to overpack and weigh themselves down.
 It’s critically important that each item you pack be calorically dense and lightweight.
-You’ll be resupplying several times along the route (more on that below), but you’ll still be carrying up to 5 or 6 days of food in each stretch, so create your food plan thoughtfully.
+You’ll be resupplying several times along the route (more on that below), but you’ll still be carrying up to five or six days of food in each stretch, so create your food plan thoughtfully.

 It’s important to not only consider weight, but also the bulk of your food on your JMT hike.
-You’ll have to fit all of your food into a bear canister so you’ll want to avoid food that’s too voluminous, like bagels or bags of chips.
+You’ll have to fit all of your food into a bear canister, so you’ll want to avoid food that’s too voluminous, like bagels or bags of chips.
 We recommend repackaging your food into lightweight zip-loc bags to cut down on bulk.

 You’ll need to plan for one breakfast, one lunch, one dinner, and snacks for each day on the trail.
 The best way to get organized with your food is to take over a room and make a pile for each day’s food.
 You can then easily see if you have enough calories in each day and begin packing your resupply buckets/boxes.

 We suggest checking out our Lightweight Backpacking Food Guide as you prepare your backpacking food.
-Lightweight meal options such as freeze-dried meals, mashed potatoes, couscous, and other easily rehydrated foods are commonplace on the trail.
+Lightweight meal options such as freeze-dried meals, mashed potatoes, couscous, and other easily rehydrated foods are common on the trail.
 We recommend packing calorically dense foods such as chocolate, olive oil, peanut butter, and nuts to supplement your meals.
-Remember, variety is key in your food plan - you don’t want to be 4 days into your hike and regretting your resupply choices.
+Remember, variety is key in your food plan – you don’t want to be four days into your hike and regretting your resupply choices.

 What was in our backcountry kitchen on the JMT?
 We brought an ultralight BRS Stove and Snow Peak Mini Solo Cookset, which was a featherlight and effective setup for us.
 That said, many people like the convenience and efficiency of integrated stove systems like the JetBoil MiniMo, JetBoil Flash or MSR WindBurner.
 For more options and to find the stove that will work best for you, check out our Best Backpacking Stoves post.

 Generally speaking, you resupply by mailing boxes/buckets ahead of time to either a post office or a predetermined store/hotel.
-Hiring a resupply service, buying products at small stores (such as Red’s Meadows or Toulumne Meadows), or getting a ride into a nearby town are also common options.
+Hiring a resupply service, buying products at small stores (such as Red’s Meadows or Tuolumne Meadows), or getting a ride into a nearby town are also common options.
 If your resupply plan involves mailing packages, you need to ship them at least three weeks ahead of your intended pickup date.

-For the sake of this post, we’ve outlined the most common resupply points for southbound hikers beginning their hike from Happy Isles in the Yosemite Valley.
+For the sake of this post, we’ve outlined the most common resupply points for southbound hikers beginning their hike from Happy Isles in Yosemite Valley.
 If you’re a northbound hiker, these points still apply, just in reverse order.

-Toulumne Meadows Store (mile 24)
+Tuolumne Meadows Store (mile 24)

 The first resupply point for many southbounders who begin their hike in Yosemite Valley is at the well-stocked Tuolumne Meadows Store.
 It’s set up to serve JMT travelers and is open once the first hikers hit the trail.
 While many people pick up a pre-sent package here, grab a meal, or buy resupply food from the store, there is another option as well.
 If your transportation logistics allow and you’re parking a car at the terminus and traveling northbound to begin your hike, you can drop a sealed and labeled resupply box off in the hiker’s box near the Ranger’s Station or at the TM Store (recommended).

 Though a resupply at mile 24 may seem silly, the climb out of the Yosemite Valley is intense, especially if you opted to climb Half Dome.
 Every pound off your back matters.
-You’ll be passing through Toulumne Meadows anyways, so if you can logistically swing it, why not?
+You’ll be passing through Tuolumne Meadows anyways, so if you can logistically swing it, why not?

 If you’re hiking early or late in the season, we recommend calling the store (209-372-8428) to check hours and options.
 The Tuolumne Meadows Post Office is located in the same building as the store and grill.
 It can be reached at 209-372-8236.
-They will hold your package for no charge.
+They’ll hold your package for no charge.
 If you’re sending a resupply package, mail packages to: